A story about small town life…

 Because my Writing Journal will give you some tips on writing and help you in your own creative endeavors.

-And, well, beause the stories of five of the characters that have been presented on stage to live audiences have brought rave reviews.
+And, well, because the stories of six of the characters that have been presented on stage to live audiences have brought rave reviews.
 People loved them.

 So, there you go.
 And I thank you for signing up.

 I was a journalist for 33 years.
-Then I started and ran a nonprofit dedicated to helping kids write better for 12 years.
-Now I’m doing a life dream: Writing a novel.
+Then I started and ran for 12 years The Young Writers Project, a nonprofit dedicated to helping kids write better and teachers teach writing better.
+I’m doing a life dream: Writing a novel.

 The germ of this novel began more than 20 years ago.
 But I’ll tell you about that later.
-I’ve been working in earnest since October 2019 (six months after I deleted my very first 25,000-word draft because, well, it sucked.)
+I’ve been working in earnest since August 2019.

 The book is the capstone of my career.
 I am a storyteller.
 I do it with words and photographs and sound and combinations thereof; big projects and small stories.
 I love to talk to people, to learn about them.
 I am curious.
-I am digitally inclined: I led the startup of the 13th news website (think about that; not that long ago either (1995)), edited the first syndicated column about the Internet, built hundreds of web sites for teachers and students to use in schools to learn to write better.
+I am digitally inclined: I led the startup of the 13th news website (think about that) in 1995, edited the first syndicated column about the Internet, built hundreds of web sites for teachers and students to use in schools to help students learn to write better.
 I love the outdoors and have explored places unseen by man.
 I am always looking for stories, even though I have plenty already.

 I grew up in a tiny town in the mountains where everyone knew everything about everybody.
 It is that experience that serves as the foundation to Hiram Falls.

 Never underestimate the value of a beard.
-This photo was taken a while ago by my then high school intern, Cecilia Giordano, a peach of a person.
+This photo was taken a while ago by our then high school intern, Cecilia Giordano, a peach of a person.

 My time as a professional journalist was mostly with newspapers (remember them?) where I learned from some of the nation's best.
 My journalistic travels began in Maine (Lewiston Daily Sun and Portland Press Herald) with later stops in New York City (Institutional Investor Magazine), Baltimore (Associated Press), Boston (Boston Business Journal & Quincy Patriot Ledger), Akron (Beacon Journal) and finally Burlington, VT, (Burlington Free Press).